-The ICAD Task Force recommends that ONC work with CMS and other Federal actors administering health benefits (e.g., FEHP, Tricare, VHA) to ensure that prior authorization systems be designed with patient engagement as a critical design goal, such that the patient is included throughout the process.
-In particular, the patient (or designee) should receive notification and status of key activities and have the ability to view content associated with the prior authorization (for informed decision making and correction) and provide patient-generated information into the prior authorization process (e.g., ability to point out errors and to respond to such questions, if any, which only the patient herself/himself or caregiver can answer).
+The Task Force recommends that ONC work with CMS and other Federal actors administering health benefits (e.g., FEHP, Tricare, VHA) to ensure that prior authorization systems be designed with patient engagement as a critical design goal, such that the process is transparent to the patient.
+In particular, the patient (or designee) should receive notification and status of key activities and have the ability to view content associated with the prior authorization (for informed decision-making and correction) and provide patient-generated information into the prior authorization process (e.g., ability to point out errors and to respond to such questions, if any, which only the patient herself/himself or caregiver can answer).